microhh/readthedocs/source/Tutorials/realistic_cases.rst

     and/or time dependent aerosols (``use_aerosol=true`` and ``use_tdep_aerosols=false``).

 Apart from the :code:`_input.nc` and :code:`.ini`, additional files are required when using rrtmgp.
-Here you find an overview of available lookup tables that should be present in the directory in which the model is run.
+The table below gives an overview of available lookup tables that should be present in the directory in which the model is run.

 +--------------------------------+------------------------------------------------------------------+
 | File name                      | Location of the file                                             |